foxsae/The-One-True-Lisp-Style-Guide/README.md

  * If you intend for a function to be a predicate, have it return T for true, not just non-NIL.
 If there is nothing worth returning from a function, returning T is conventional.
 But if a function is intended to be more than just a predicate, it is better to return a useful value.

+ ## 18. LIST ABUSE

+ ## Consensus: Use the appropriate data structure for the situation.

+ (GCLS)
+ * You must select proper data representation.
+You must not abuse the LIST data structure.
+ * You must not abuse the builtin (single-linked) LIST data structure where it is not appropriate, even though Common Lisp makes it especially easy to use it.
+ * You must only use lists when their performance characteristics is appropriate for the algorithm at hand: sequential iteration over the entire contents of the list.
+ * An exception where it is appropriate to use lists is when it is known in advance that the size of the list will remain very short (say, less than 16 elements).
+ * You should use arrays rather than lists where random access matters.
+The exception is for code outside the critical path where the list is known to be small anyway.

+ (LPCM)
+ * Don't use lists where vectors are more appropriate.
+Accessing the nth element of a vector is faster than finding the nth element of a list, since the latter requires pointer chasing while the former requires simple addition.
+Vectors also take up less space than lists.
+Use adjustable vectors with fill-pointers to implement a stack, instead of a list -- using a list continually conses and then throws away the conses.
+ * If your association list has more than about 10 entries in it, consider using a hash table.
+Hash tables are often more efficient.

+ (NPKP)
+ * Many people prefer to view a list as a sequence and use iteration over it, thus de-emphasizing the implementation detail that the list is split into a first and rest.